 Essential Duties and Responsibilities:

-6. Maintains an events calendar and manages and adheres to the special events budget of the department.
+4. Maintains programs and events calendar and manages and adheres to the special events budget of the department.

-8. Performs administrative support and technical support duties as required, to include greeting and orienting student and employer guests, answering phones, and directing calls.
+7. Performs other administrative and technical support duties as assigned, which may include greeting and orienting visitors, operating cash register, answering phones, and directing calls.

 Education: High School Diploma

-Experience: 4 years directly related to the duties and responsibilities specified above
+Experience: One year of work experience that is directly related to the essential duties and responsibilities

 Knowledge, Skills, and Abilities: